Squareys/wonderland-engine-three/README.md

 absolutely massive.

-To be able to use some of the utilities from Three.js, this repository aims to achieve conversion utilites where possible.
+To be able to use some of the utilities from Three.js, this repository aims to achieve conversion utilities where possible.

 ## Contents